makerdao/dockerized-auction-keeper/README.md

     - `FLIP_MINIMUM_ETH_A_AUCTION_ID_TO_CHECK` | `FLIP_MINIMUM_BAT_A_AUCTION_ID_TO_CHECK` | `FLIP_MINIMUM_USDC_A_AUCTION_ID_TO_CHECK` | `FLIP_MINIMUM_USDC_B_AUCTION_ID_TO_CHECK` | `FLIP_MINIMUM_WBTC_A_AUCTION_ID_TO_CHECK` | `FLIP_MINIMUM_TUSD_A_AUCTION_ID_TO_CHECK` | `FLIP_MINIMUM_KNC_A_AUCTION_ID_TO_CHECK` | `FLIP_MINIMUM_ZRX_A_AUCTION_ID_TO_CHECK` | `FLIP_MINIMUM_MANA_A_AUCTION_ID_TO_CHECK` | `FLIP_MINIMUM_USDT_A_AUCTION_ID_TO_CHECK`: Recommendation under introduction section
     - `FLIP_ETH_A_DISCOUNT` | `FLIP_BAT_A_DISCOUNT` | `FLIP_USDC_A_DISCOUNT` | `FLIP_USDC_A_DISCOUNT` | `FLIP_WBTC_A_DISCOUNT` | `FLIP_TUSD_A_DISCOUNT` | `FLIP_KNC_A_DISCOUNT` | `FLIP_ZRX_A_DISCOUNT` | `FLIP_MANA_A_DISCOUNT` | `FLIP_USDT_A_DISCOUNT` | `FLIP_PAXUSD_A_DISCOUNT`: Discount from ETH's or BAT's or USDC's FMV or WBTC's FMV, which will be used as the bid price

+### Setup flap keeper

+- Place unlocked keystore and password file for account address under `secrets` directory.
+The names of the keystore and password files will need to be updated in the `FLAP_ACCOUNT_KEY` in the env.
+- Configure following variables in `env/environment.sh` file:
+    - `SERVER_ETH_RPC_HOST`: URL to ETH Parity node (containing port if case) e.g. http://localhost:8545
+    - `ETHGASSTATION_API_KEY`: eth gas station API KEY, can be applied for at https://data.concourseopen.com/
+    - `GASPRICE_MULTIPLIER`: dynamic gas multiplier (e.g. if 2.0 then will use 2 * base)
+    - `FIRST_BLOCK_TO_CHECK`: Recommendation under introduction section
+    - `FLAP_ACCOUNT_ADDRESS`: address to use for bidding
+    - `FLAP_ACCOUNT_KEY`: account key format of `key_file=/opt/keeper/secrets/keystore.json,pass_file=/opt/keeper/secrets/password.txt`
+    Note: path to file should always be `/opt/keeper/secrets/` followed by the name of file you create under secrets directory
+    Ex: if you put `keystore-flap.json` and `password-flap.txt` under `secrets` directory then var should be configured as `FLAP_ACCOUNT_KEY='key_file=/opt/keeper/secrets/keystore-flap.json,pass_file=/opt/keeper/secrets/password-flap.txt'`
+    - `FLAP_DAI_IN_VAT`: Amount of Dai in Vat (Internal Dai Balance); important that this is higher than your largest estimated bid amount
+    - `FLAP_MKR_DISCOUNT`: Discount from MKR's FMV, which will be used as the bid price

 ### Setup flop keeper

 - Place unlocked keystore and password file for account address under `secrets` directory.
 The names of the keystore and password files will need to be updated in the `FLOP_ACCOUNT_KEY` in the env.